System Boundaries & Responsibility Interfaces | OE-FASHION Engineering Reference

 Site vs. System

-Defining the clash points between factory fabrication and on-site structural discontinuities.
+Defining the clash points between factory fabrication tolerances and on-site structural discontinuities.

 II